-- Open a document which you wish to use with styles or create a sample file by typing in some sample headings such as my example below:
+- Open a document you wish to use with styles, or create a sample file by typing in some headings such as below:

-- With this example, we are creating our own recipe book which will be full of all the foods we love to cook.
-We are going to have multiple headings setup for the type of meal it is and also subheadings under each type of meal to identify what type of food the recipe relates to
+- With this example, I am creating my own recipe book which will be full of all the foods I love to cook.
+I am going to have multiple headings setup for the type of meal it is (Entree, Mains, Desserts) and also subheadings under each type of meal to identify what type of food the recipe relates to.

-- To apply a style you simply need to highlight the text you wish to format then click on the style from the Styles gallery on the Home tab
+- To apply a style, highlight the text you want to format, then click on the style from the Styles gallery on the Home tab

 - Highlight the first line of text which in my example is the text My recipe book